InformaticsMatters/squonk/docker/deploy/README.txt

 First define the environment.
 Create setenv.sh by copying setenv-default.sh and editing it as appropriate.
 This file defines the type of Squonk environment you want to deploy and passwords to use etc. There are 3 types of environment you can run: dev - for local testing and development.
-This uses basic authentication so does not inlcude Keycloak, XWiki and NGinx basic - for more representative setup that uses Keycloak and NGinx site - for the full Squonk site also including XWiki
+This uses basic authentication so does not inlcude Keycloak and NGinx basic - for more representative setup that uses Keycloak and NGinx site - for the full Squonk site also including the informatics matters web site If using basic or site then you must fist create certificates for nginx:

+mkdir -p images/nginx/certs/squonk.it
+openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout images/nginx/certs/squonk.it/privkey.pem -out images/nginx/certs/squonk.it/fullchain.pem
+openssl dhparam -out images/nginx/certs/squonk.it/dhparam.pem 2048

+The squonk web site is initiated with a dummy page that is fine for testing.
+If instead you want a real site then place the contents in images/nginx/sites/squonk.it/_site/
+This is designed for sites created with Jekyll, but as long as the content gets put into that directory it doesn't really matter how it is created.

-Then source that file:
+Then source the setenv.sh file:

 source setenv.sh